Loving Long Hair Past Forty

 Styling your Long Hair

 Keeping hair long while being older means that you will need to have regular hair appointments for upkeep purposes.
 While younger women can get away with having that shapeless, draping hair, long boring hair tends to only age 40-somethings rather than help make them appear more youthful.
-There are some easy things you can do to help ensure that your hair looks youthful and up-to-date:
+There are some easy things you can do to help ensure that your hair looks youthful and up-to-date: style your hair by your own with a help of popular tools such as best straightening brushes.

 Cut in some layers!
 Make sure that how they are cut is flattering to your face.
 Shorter pieces around the face are almost always suitable for any hair type.